stehrn/go-java/README.md

    Thread.startVirtualThread(r);
 }
 ```
-A virtual thread is a (type of) `java.lang.Thread` — it's not a wrapper around an OS thread, but a Java object, known to the VM, and under the direct control of the Java runtime which, unlike the original Java platform thread's 1:1 mapping, maps (multiplexes) multiple virtual threads onto an OS thread:
+A virtual thread is a (type of) `java.lang.Thread` — but it's not a wrapper around an OS thread, rather a Java object, known to the VM, and under the direct control of the Java runtime which, unlike the original Java platform thread's 1:1 mapping, maps (multiplexes) multiple virtual threads onto an OS thread (and yes, this is very much like how the go runtime does it):

 ![`Threads`](img/threads.png)